From white pebbled beaches to majestic peaks dressed in vibrant flora, Kefalonia, the largest island in the Ionian Sea, is a slice of Greek paradise.

 As there are no restrictions, use common sense regarding safety.
 The paths are not sound, and taking a peek inside the buildings is risky due to their poor state.
 The foliage is also overgrown in places, and many of the bushes are thorny.

 If you are brave enough, visiting one of these towns is extremely worthwhile, if only to better understand the earthquake’s profound impact.
-It also allows you to see examples of Kefalonia’s traditional architecture, as so many of the island’s buildings were completely rebuilt after 1953.
+It also allows you to see examples of Kefalonia’s traditional architecture, as many of the island’s buildings were completely rebuilt after 1953.

 7. Enjoy the Local Cuisine

-Numerous restaurants in Kefalonia specialise in local dishes.
+Numerous restaurants in Kefalonia specialize in local dishes.
 One of the most typical dishes of Kefalonia is the Kefalonian Meat Pie.
 While served in most restaurants, not all Kefalonian Meat Pies are created equal.

 One of the best restaurants can be found on the more remote side of Kefalonia, perched on top of a hill with sea views.
 The family-owned restaurant is called Ladokolla Stin Plagia, where you’ll find a vibrant, upbeat atmosphere, an authentic Greek dining experience, and a truly magical setting for sunset.
 They serve incredible food and fantastic house wine at very reasonable prices.